alexrutar/helichrysum/index.md

 ## Chronicle

-### First Era of Supremacy, <br/> Viktor I's reign
+### First Era of Supremacy, <br/> reign of Viktor I
-Clouds gather, a storm is brewing.
+Clouds gather, leaves rustle in the wind.
 A new era begins...

 ### Introduktion